California · A Weekend Guide

 USS Midway Museum

-A decommissioned aircraft carrier turned museum that offers immersive naval history and panoramic harbor views from the flight deck.
+Touring this decommissioned aircraft carrier offers unmatched naval history and stunning harbor views from the flight deck.

 No. 03